-Usually in women’s dreams, when the woman is not aware that she has a “masculine” side to her inside- she might have a dream such as this image on the left.
+The emergence of the masculine archetype can often show up in women’s dreams.
+When the woman is not aware that she has a “masculine” side to her inside- she might have a dream such as this image on the left.
 Here she is, perhaps getting ready to enter into the “restroom”/”changing room”/”bathroom”/…..
 ALL places where men are not “supposed” to be.
 Her feminine self is private and she wants to maintain this privacy, but then all of a sudden there appears an ape man who frightens her.
 She screams.
 Usually this is the place in the dream where the woman begins to run, looks for her cell phone to call 911, but alas… there is no voice when she screams… nothing comes out.
 OR, her cell phone won’t work.
 She tries to dial 911, but the numbers are confused.
 The police answer on the other end asking if anything is wrong, but she cannot speak- she has gum in her mouth, she squeaks like a mouse instead of speaking, she moans and nothing audible comes out.
 She runs.
 The ape man is close behind.
 She is certain that his intention is to kill her.
 She wakes up in a cold sweat from the dream her heart pounding.

 The masculine is an important part of a woman finding her voice, using her mind, expressing her ideas, and exploring her creativity.
 When he is ignored, he causes mischief.
 A whole lot of mischief.
 He can even make a woman go crazy.
 I think about the generations of women who were not allowed to work.
-Where a woman’s place was in the home raising children.
-Some of those women, many of those women went crazy.
+Some of those women, especially those who were meant to be creative or to learn in higher education, went crazy.
 If women were not allowed to use or explore their minds through education or express themselves through creative means, the energy of the animus gets “backed up” in the unconscious and he, in this regard, can become very very frightening.
 Creative and sexual energies in the woman become blocked but come out through expressions of anger and rage, physical illness, mental illness, depression, anxiety and drug and alcohol abuse.

 The aspect of the feminine that wishes to remain “virginal”/girlish and not receptive to the masculine creative forces might find, in her dreams, a very angry rapist or killer.
 A man who is intent to penetrate her even if this is by using force.